A head-slappingly-simple tweak

 Recently picked up an entry level ($30) Belkin router and was impressed by how they set things up.

 They make the network password protected by default, and they print the password on the bottom of the router.
 But they don't set a default password for the management page.

-When you try to navigate to any page after connecting, they redirect . . .
+When you try to navigate to any page after . . .